pbackx/streamhead/_posts/2019-10-11-3d-printed-water-rocketry.md

 ### Pressure Hose

 Next, you will need to pressurize the rocket.
 The brilliance of the Raketfued system is that is uses standard Gardena hoses and connectors.
-It means that you may have most of what you need already lying around in your garden shed.
+You may have most of what you need already lying around in your garden shed.

 Raketfued uses a car tire valve which I don't have, but I did have a bike valve and bicycle tire pump.
 So I designed a small screw-in connector piece to use that one.
 I needed a few tries, but the result works perfectly.
 Both parts are printed.
 First the [the Raketfued Gardena to screwcap connector](http://www.raketfuedrockets.com/en/3dprinting.htm#xl_nozzles) and second [my own screw-in plug](https://www.thingiverse.com/thing:3904980).